Name: Port Ellen 29 Yr Old 1978 8th Annual Release

 Where to Purchase: The Whisky Exchange

-There’s something deeply saddening about a once $30 bottle of whisky now selling for anywhere between $1200 - $1500, especially given the remaining product isn’t family owned but run by Diageo, a publicly traded consumer goods company.
+There’s something deeply saddening about a once $30 bottle of whiskey now selling for anywhere between $1200 – $1500, especially given the remaining product isn’t family owned but run by Diageo, a publicly traded consumer goods company.

 I was privileged enough to acquire bottle number 4,401 of the 8th annual release, one of only 6,618 bottles that were distilled in 1978 and bottled in 2008.
-I also learned that fancy whisky comes in a box, much to my delighted surprise.
+I also learned that fancy whiskey comes in a box, much to my delighted surprise.

 Since acquiring the bottle, I’ve learned that Port Ellen probably won’t be around much longer, making my bottle even more exceptional.

 The first (and last) thing I gleaned from the brown liquid was a smoky vanilla flavor, hearkening me back to a delectable helping of pork belly I enjoyed with my wife and her best friend at Atticus Finch on a rainy day in Rotorua, New Zealand.
 It’s one of my fondest memories of that trip, and Port Ellen is the perfect portkey (Harry Potter reference, for the non-nerds) back to the windswept shores of New Zealand.
-A drop or two of water calms the otherwise scorching power of the whisky and elongates some of the lesser flavors like cider and honey.
+A drop or two of water calms the otherwise scorching power of the whiskey and elongates some of the lesser flavors like cider and honey.